 Best time for trading DeFi tokens

 There’s a great deal of trading activity in DeFi, where traders can tinker with tokens that haven’t been listed by centralized exchanges.
 But when’s the best time to trade on DeFi, particularly Ethereum?

 Transactions on Ethereum cost gas fees, which go up or down in price depending on network use.
 So that can be a significant factor in optimizing the trade time for traders with smaller portfolios.

-“If we break down fees by the hour we can see fewer but larger transactions around midnight ET, and more activity around 5 p.m.
-ET, which used to be the most expensive time to transact,” Connor Higgins, a data scientist at Flipside Crypto, said.
+In April, 2022, Connor Higgins, a data scientist at Flipside Crypto, told CoinDesk, “If we break down fees by the hour we can see fewer but larger transactions around midnight ET, and more activity around 5 p.m.
+ET, which used to be the most expensive time to transact.”

 “It looks like people have been trying to be clever and transact less around the most active hours of the day.
-But that just made the less active hours more active and therefore more expensive,” Higgins said.
+But that just made the less active hours more active and therefore more expensive,” Higgins said, sharing the chart below.